 And here you can also listen to the first chapter from Waking Up read by Sam Harris.

-Although I listen to different meditation teachers, I still prefer to meditate by using the Waking Up meditation app and having Sam guide me for 10 minutes.
-He mainly teaches Vipassana.
+I now only meditate by using the Waking Up meditation app and having Sam guide me.

 And yet it is true that meditation requires total acceptance of what is given in the present moment.
 If you are injured and in pain, the path to mental peace can be traversed in a single step: Simply accept the pain as it arises, while doing whatever you need to do to help your body heal.
 If you are anxious before giving a speech, become willing to feel the anxiety fully, so that it becomes a meaningless pattern of energy in your mind and body.
 Embracing the contents of consciousness in any moment is a very powerful way of training yourself to respond differently to adversity.
 However, it is important to distinguish between accepting unpleasant sensations and emotions as a strategy – while covertly hoping that they will go away – and truly accepting them as transitory appearances in consciousness.
 Only the latter gesture opens the door to wisdom and lasting change.
 The paradox is that we can become wiser and more compassionate and live more fulfilling lives by refusing to be who we have tended to be in the past.
 But we must also relax, accepting things as they are in the present, as we strive to change ourselves.

-Needless to say, this book not only helps me with dealing with anxiety but it also helps me live a life with meaning and compassion towards the reality I am in right now.
+Needless to say, this book not only helps me deal with anxiety but it also helps me live a life with meaning and compassion towards the reality I am in right now.

 If you want to learn more about meditation and the resources I recommend for beginners, make sure you read this post that I wrote with all the books, podcasts, videos and audios that I use regularly.